yellowbyte/Reverse-Engineering-Journal/README.md

 __NOTE(2)__: beta?
 Yes.
 In the coming months I'm planning on adding more pictures and diagrams to the current content.
 Plans to add more sections will continue after revamping it.

 __NOTE(3)__: CI?
 We all hate broken links.
 The CI is my attempt to make sure all the external links in this repository are still working.
-And if any of them is broken, I can easily pinpoint which one and swiftly update it with another relevant link.
-Check out [this commit](https://github.com/yellowbyte/reverse-engineering-reference-manual/commit/2b6c82f2eb42e70660055d6abfe585a3e2041baf) for success story:sunglasses:.
+And if any of them is broken, I can easily pinpoint which one and swiftly update it with another relevant link. __(Update)__ Check out [this commit](https://github.com/yellowbyte/reverse-engineering-reference-manual/commit/2b6c82f2eb42e70660055d6abfe585a3e2041baf) for success story :sunglasses:.